Boeing (BA) Last Update 10/24/24

 Per Boeing's commercial market outlook, global passenger traffic will likely grow at an annual rate of 4% over the next two decades.

-The company estimates that there will be 43,000 global deliveries of new aircraft, with a strong demand for single-aisle aircraft.
-Interestingly, Boeing has an order backlog of 4,200 planes, with 737 MAX accounting for around 80% of the units.
+The company estimates that there will be a strong demand for single-aisle aircraft.
+Interestingly, Boeing has an order backlog of over 6,000 planes, with 737 MAX accounting for most of the units.

 POTENTIAL UPSIDE & DOWNSIDE TO TREFIS PRICE